 Steps to remove blood stains

 Take a small basin with clean water and a small piece of clean cloth.
 Wet the cloth with the cold water.
 Blot the stain from the periphery into the center of the stain.
 This way the color does not get into the nonstained areas.
 You should try to dab away the whole blood from the area.
+You can use a diluted salt solution for better results

 If the blood stain color is gone, dab with a dry cloth to dry the area.
 Launder as usual

-This dabbing action is what saves the day for things you cannot put into the washing machine or bucket-like upholstery, carpeting, bedding etc. Ensure that the material is washable, though.
+This dabbing action is what saves the day for things you cannot put into the washing machine or bucket-like upholstery, carpeting, bedding etc. Ensure that the material is washable, though

 If the blood shade is still there, take some dishwashing liquid or shampoo or enzyme detergent.
 Dilute with some cold water.
 Dab this on the stain with another clean cloth.
 Let it sit for 5 to 10 minutes.
 For very stubborn stains you may have to soak the article for more than 30 minutes.